rust-embedded/critical-section/README.md

 There's a wide range of possible implementations depending on the execution environment:
 - For bare-metal single core, disabling interrupts globally.
-- For bare-metal multicore, acquiring a hardware spinlocks and disabling interrupts globally.
+- For bare-metal multicore, acquiring a hardware spinlock and disabling interrupts globally.
 - For bare-metal using a RTOS, it usually provides library functions for acquiring a critical section, often named "scheduler lock" or "kernel lock".
 - For bare-metal running in non-privileged mode, usually some system call is needed.
 - For `std` targets, acquiring a global `std::sync::Mutex`.